 Neither does it cover open water activities, where water is an incidental hazard (such as in canoeing, sailing or other water-based events).

 Generally, risk in respect of educational visits to swimming pools will be shared amongst different stakeholders including:

-There is no specific legislation on managing swimming lessons in the public sector.
-The key legislation for those holding responsible positions in the provision of lessons and facilities are the Health and Safety at Work etc. Act 1974 (Health and Safety at Work etc. Act 1974), and the Occupiers’ Liability Acts 1957 and 1984 (Occupiers’ Liability Act 1957.
-2018).
-In practice, this legislation implies a level of care for providers that are captured in the notion of ‘reasonableness’.
-The Management of Health and Safety at Work Regulations 1999 impose a legal duty on providers to carry out a ‘suitable and sufficient assessment’ of the risks associated with a site or activity, to document their assessments and to act accordingly (Management of health and safety at work.
-2018.)
+There is no specific legislation for managing swimming lessons in the public sector.
+The key legislation for those holding responsible positions in the provision of lessons and facilities are the Health and Safety at Work etc. Act 1974, and the Occupiers’ Liability Acts 1957 and 1984.
+In practice, this legislation implies a level of care for providers that are captured within the notion of ‘reasonableness’.
+The Management of Health and Safety at Work Regulations 19998 impose a legal duty on providers to carry out a ‘suitable and sufficient assessment’ of the risks associated with a site or activity, to document their assessments and to act accordingly.

 Local authorities also have an overall responsibility to promote community well-being.
 This inevitably involves balancing a range of considerations, of which reducing adverse outcomes such as injuries are just one of a number.
-Whilst not covering swimming lessons specifically, the Health and Safety Executive (HSE) provides guidance on school trips and outdoor learning activities (Health and Safety Executive, -, 2011).
+Whilst not covering swimming lessons specifically, the Health and Safety Executive (HSE) provides guidance on school trips and outdoor learning activities.

 The expectations are that: